uncc-visionlab/psml-netbeans-ide/readme.md

 This file contains the nbm files to install to an Apache Netbeans +v11.3 IDE.
 It will allow you to explore PSML by compiling and running the PSML sample programs, create your own PSML programs and basic visualization tools for viewing PSML generated geometries in 3D.

-$\cdot$ Download and open Netbeans v11.3 or later
+1. Download and open Netbeans v11.3 or later

-$\cdot$ Download the zip file and extract it
+2. Download the zip file and extract it

-$\cdot$ Go to NetBeans *Tools > Plugins > Downloaded* menu and click on ‘Add Plugins…’.
+3. Go to NetBeans *Tools > Plugins > Downloaded* menu and click on ‘Add Plugins…’.
 Select the nbm files in your downloaded folder and click “install".
 This will install the nodejs plugin.

-$\cdot$ Clone the whole PSML-NetBeans-IDE project and open it in NetBeans
+4. Clone the whole PSML-NetBeans-IDE project and open it in NetBeans

-$\cdot$ One the sidebar, right click the opened project(“PSML IDE”), go to *properties > Manage Java Platforms > Add Platform*, add JDK 1.8 from your computer.
+5. On the sidebar, right click the opened project(“PSML IDE”), go to *properties > Manage Java Platforms > Add Platform*, add JDK 1.8 from your computer.
 It must run using JDK 1.8.

-$\cdot$ On the “Project Properties” window, choose JDK 1.8 as your Java Platform then click “OK".
+6. On the “Project Properties” window, choose JDK 1.8 as your Java Platform then click “OK".

-$\cdot$ Now you can build project then run it.
+7. Now you can build project then run it.
 When running, it will open the PSML IDE.
-You can either create your own PSML programs or follow the steps 4-6 in the $\bf{Usage 1}$
+You can either create your own PSML programs or follow the steps 4-6 in the **Usage 1**.

 # Demo Video
 We provide a demo video of running the some PSML example programs.
 The video below shows how we run the sample programs and also gives a basic introduction to the model design.